With over 498,000 people, the region comprises about 14% of total state population.

 Population data help us understand the ages and stages of Connecticut residents.
 When we understand who we are, we can guide and direct services and supports based on need.
-In Central region, nearly 1 in 4 residents are under the age of 20.
+About 22% of Central region residents are under the age of 20.

 The share of young people (under the age of 20) for each ethnicity

 34% of the residents under the age of 20 are children of color.
 The future of the state population will be more diverse than current day.

 We present only the Connecticut data, because margins of errors for some smaller towns are high.In Connecticut,

 at or below poverty line, compared to 5.5% of white children

 When all the household earnings are lined up from highest to lowest, the median represents the income of the middle household.